Q.What Is Health Insurance?

 - Coinsurance: Some policies may have coinsurance, which requires you to pay a certain percentage of services rendered.
 Your coinsurance may be an amount you pay in addition to your co-pay and may apply towards your deductible.

 Choosing the best plan really depends on your personal circumstances.
-An independent agent in the Trusted Choice network who specializes in health insurance can help you navigate the many options and find the most sensible and affordable plan for your needs.
+An independent agent in our network who specializes in health insurance can help you navigate the many options and find the most sensible and affordable plan for your needs.

 Why Is Health Insurance So Important?